StavrosOrf/EV2Gym/README.md

 # EVsSimulator
 A V2X Simulation Environment for large scale EV charging optimization

-## TODO short term
+### Development of RL algorthms

 - [x] Linearize the User Satisfaction constraint as a negative infinite reward.
 - [ ] Experiment with DDPG for this problem
-  - [ ] Create a pipeline that quickly compares the Developed algorithm(DDPG in this case) with the optimal solution and baseline solution
+  - [ ] Create a pipeline that quickly compares the Developed algorithm(DDPG in this case) with the optimal solution and baseline solution (add new percentage metric for comparison "profits/opt_profits")
   - [ ] Vizuallize the results in the same figures, get statistics, etc.
   - [x] Try to improve as much as possible the 1 cs 150 timesteps problem
   - [x] Develop statistics that can average the performance of the algorithm for multiple evaluation scenarios
   - [ ] Then, enable dynamic prices,
-  - [ ] Then, enable dynamic EV spawn rate
+  - [x] Then, enable dynamic EV spawn rate (works perfectly--tested for cs<4 )
+  - [ ] Then, enable different spawn rates in each test case (under testing now)
+  - [ ] Then, enable heterogeneous EVs and EV chargers
 - [ ] Apply DT transformer on simple cases
 - [ ] Create a business as usual baseline solution for comparison (check literature)

+- [ ] Check the vizualizations options of WandB

 #### General
 - [x] Implement results visualizer (potentiall using stacked plot charts maybe like in (https://ev.caltech.edu/assets/images/conventional_v_adaptive.svg))